top-comengineer/wcvendors/readme.txt

 Also be sure to visit our documentation http://docs.wcvendors.com/

+= Does WC Vendors work with Multisite ? =

+WC Vendors does not work with multisite WordPress.
+There are no plans to support this.

 == Screenshots ==

 1. General options - Configure default commission, how members can register and more.